Hazard Assessment for Wildfire - Machine Learning Approach (ECLIPS dataset)#

 Climate model data for chosen configuration#

-Download the input fields for the machine learning model for the specified configuration of scenario, climate model and future period from the CLIMAAX ECLIPS2.0 dataset mirror with pooch (skip if you have downloaded the full ECLIPS dataset of are using the Catalonia sample data).
+Download the input fields for the machine learning model for the specified configuration of scenario, climate model and future period from the CLIMAAX ECLIPS2.0 dataset mirror with pooch (skip if you have downloaded the full ECLIPS dataset or are using the Catalonia sample data).

 for file in eclips_files_future: